prurigro/hypothetical/readme.md

 BrowserSync is used to keep the browser in sync with your code when running the `watch` task with gulp.

-For this to work on browsers that aren't on the computer running gulp, the `BS_HOST` variable in the `.env` file should be set to the IP address of that computer.

 ## Public

 The default public facing website uses Vue.js.
 To configure a non-SPA traditional website, look at the files in `traditional-bootstrap`.